rafael-santiago/cutest/doc/README.md

 |``CUTE_ASSERT_GEQ``| ``greater-than-or-equals`` | ``CUTE_ASSERT_GEQ(<a>, <b>)``               | ``CUTE_ASSERT_GEQ(x, -1)`` |

-However, I think that the lack of good custom assertion error messages can sometimes obfuscate the test report and as result it also can consume more time on understanding and correct test/software fixing.
+However, I think that the lack of good custom assertion error messages can sometimes obfuscate the test report and as result it also can consume more time on understanding and on the correct fix applying.
 In my opinion you should use it with moderation.

 ## How can I print the current case name?